Data Protection Information

 If you have given your consent to the processing of your personal data, you can withdraw this consent at any time.
 Please note that the cancellation only applies to the future.
 Processing that took place before the withdrawal is not affected.

-In addition, you have the right to lodge a complaint with a data protection supervisory authority if you believe that your personal data is not processed lawfully.
-The right to lodge a complaint is without prejudice to any other administrative or judicial remedy.
+In addition, you have the right to lodge a complaint with a data protection supervisory authority if you believe that the processing of your personal data is not lawful.
+The right of appeal is without prejudice to any other administrative or judicial remedy.
 The address of the data protection supervisory authority responsible for AUDI AG is:

 Bayerisches Landesamt für Datenschutzaufsicht

 8.1 Information about your right to object

 You have the right to object to the processing of your personal data for reasons that arise from your particular situation.
 For this the data processing must be taking place due public interest or on the basis of a balance of interests.
 This also applies to profiling.

 In cases where the processing of your personal data is based on a balance of interests, we generally assume that we can demonstrate compelling reasons worthy of protection, but we will of course consider the circumstances of the individual case at hand

 We will no longer process your personal data in the event of an objection, unless